Jiangnan: History

 Nanking sive Kiangnan ("Nanjing or Jiangnan"), the 9th provincial map of the Chinese Empire in Martino Martini and Joan Blaeu's 1655 Novus Atlas Sinensis ("New Chinese Atlas").

-The earliest archaeological evidences were of the Majiabang and of the Hemudu cultures.
+The earliest evidences of archeology were of the Majiabang and of the Hemudu cultures.
 The later Liangzhu culture, from around 2600–2000 BC, created complex and beautiful jade artifacts.
 Their economy was based on rice cultivation, fishing and constructed houses on stilts over rivers or lakes.
-During the Zhou dynasty, the Wu and Baiyue peoples inhabited the area with heavy aquaculture and stilt houses, but became increasingly sinicized through contact with northern Chinese states.
+During the Zhou dynasty, numerous different ethnic groups like Wu, Baiyue and barbarian Subei Huaiyi peoples inhabited the area with heavy aquaculture and stilt houses, but became increasingly sinicized through contact with northern Chinese states.
 They adopted the Chinese writing system and created excellent bronze swords.
 The Chu state from the west (in Hubei) expanded into this area and defeated the Yue state.
 After Chu was conquered by the Qin state, China was unified.
-It was not until the fall of the Western Jin dynasty during the early 4th century AD that northern Chinese moved to Jiangnan in significant numbers.
+It was not until the fall of the Western Jin dynasty during the early 4th century AD that northerners, like the Subei, moved to Jiangnan in significant numbers, displacing the Wu people and mixing with other Subei in Jiangnan.
 The Yellow River valley was becoming barren due to flooding (lack of trees after intensive logging to create farmland) and constant warfare during the upheaval of the Five Barbarians.

-Although Chinese civilization originated in the North China Plain around the Yellow River, natural climate change and continuous harassment from nomadic enemies damaged North China's agricultural productivity throughout the 1st millennium AD.
-Many people settled in South China, where the Jiangnan area's warm and wet climate were ideal for supporting agriculture and allowed highly sophisticated cities to arise.
-As early as the Eastern Han dynasty (circa 2nd century AD), Jiangnan areas became one of the more economically prominent areas of China.
+Although Chinese civilization originated in the North China Plain around the Yellow River, natural climate change and continuous harassment from nomadic barbarians damaged North China's agricultural productivity throughout the 1st millennium AD.
+Many northern tribes settled in South China, where the Jiangnan area's warm and wet climate were ideal for supporting agriculture, and allowed for highly sophisticated cities to arise.
+As early as the Eastern Han dynasty (circa 2nd century AD), the Jiangnan area was one of the more economically prominent areas of China.
 Other than rice, Jiangnan produced highly profitable trade products such as tea, silk, and celadon porcelain (from Shangyu).
 Convenient transportation – the Grand Canal to the north, the Yangtze River to the west, and seaports such as Yangzhou – contributed greatly to local trade and also trade between ancient China and other nations.

 Several Chinese dynasties were based in Jiangnan.
 After the Qin dynasty fell, the insurgent state of Chu took control.
 Its ruler, Xiang Yu, was born here.
 During the Three Kingdoms period, Jianye (present-day Nanjing) was the capital of Eastern Wu.
 In the 3rd century, many northern Chinese moved here after nomadic groups controlled the north.
 In the 10th century, Wuyue was a small coastal kingdom founded by Qian Liu who made a lasting cultural impact on Jiangnan and its people to this day.
-After the Jurchen completely overran northern China in the Jin–Song war of the 1120s, the exiled Song dynasty government retreated south, establishing the new Southern Song capital at Hangzhou in 1127.
+After the Northern Song dynasty ended at the 1126s, the Song dynasty government retreated south, establishing the new Southern Song capital at Hangzhou in 1127.